tablexi/nucore-open/doc/HOWTO_external_services.md

    `receiver_id` The OrderDetail ID

+ Other data is also sent along in the query string: order number, quantity, order date, ordering user name/email/NetID,  payment account owner name/email/NetID, and the payment account number.
+See `UrlService#additional_query_params` and `SubmissionsController#prefill_data` for a current list of data passed along to the external service.

 4. Once the user completes the survey, the external service should redirect the user to `success_url`.
 The URL should have the following additional parameters:

    `receiver_id` Was passed to the external service